jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The procedure can do whatever it wants with the parameters passed to it.
 All it really can do with it is again pass the parameter to another procedure *or* call procedures of the parameter.

+*Pass the Text parameter on to the next procedure (Format Text):*
 ![](images/Symbol%20Language%20(2004).019.jpeg)

-*Pass the Text parameter on to the next procedure (Format Text).*
+*Call the a procedure of the Text parameter:*
 ![](images/Symbol%20Language%20(2004).020.jpeg)

-*Call the a procedure of the Text parameter.*

 The terms *parameter* and *argument* are often intermixed.
 For now you can assume that a parameter is a setting of a procedure and an argument is the value that it holds.
 That’s not the entire truth, though, but I’ll save the exact meaning for later.